• Skip to primary navigation

 Biscuits and Gravy Recipe

-Nothing says southern classic breakfast comfort food more than warm biscuits topped with creamy gravy.
-This biscuits and gravy recipe is easy to make and is the perfect weekend breakfast indulgence.
+Nothing says Southern classic breakfast comfort food more than warm biscuits topped with creamy gravy.
+This biscuits and gravy recipe is easy to make and is the perfect weekend morning breakfast indulgence.

 Plate with biscuits and sausage gravy.

-This easy sausage gravy and biscuit recipe is from Kevin Belton’s Cookin’ Louisiana: Flavors From the Parishes of the Pelican State.
+This easy sausage gravy and biscuit recipe puts a Cajun spin on classic biscuits and gravy.
+It comes from Kevin Belton’s Cookin’ Louisiana: Flavors From the Parishes of the Pelican State.
 It’s a cookbook filled with mouthwatering recipes that will have you craving more.

 Kevin Belton has done it again!
 This time, he delivers a Southern classic comfort food favorite.
 Flaky biscuits are topped with creamy sausage gravy that will make your mouth water and the whole family happy.
 So what are you waiting for?
 Get in the kitchen and try out this biscuit and sausage gravy recipe for yourself!

-Let’s take a quick look at how to make the biscuits and gravy and then I will tell you more about the book.
+Let’s take a quick look at how to make these easy biscuits and southern-style sausage gravy and then I will tell you more about the book.

 For this truly Southern breakfast dish, you need the following ingredients: